 Roll out the red carpet.
 The award season comes to an end with the 87th Academy Awards (Oscars) on Feb.
 22 at the Dolby Theatre in Hollywood.
 While movie stars and producers prepare for the paparazzi and ceremonies – industry professionals look back on workplace accidents and fatalities.

 It’s not all glitz and glamor.

 Film sets can be accident-prone, as workers interact with unusual and sometimes extreme elements such as elaborate and restrictive clothing, moving machinery, pyrotechnics, and vehicle collisions.
-Like any workplace, film sets are visited by OSHA and also receive citations as real-life movie tragedies occur each year.
+Like any workplace, OSHA visits film sets and issues citations, as real-life movie tragedies occur each year.